-Article III-275
+Article 69j

-1. The Union shall establish police cooperation involving all the Member States' competent authorities, including police, customs and other specialised law enforcement services in relation to the prevention, detection and investigation of criminal offences.

-2. For the purposes of paragraph 1, European laws or framework laws [Regulations or Directives] may establish measures concerning:

-(a) the collection, storage, processing, analysis and exchange of relevant information;

-(b) support for the training of staff, and cooperation on the exchange of staff, on equipment and on research into crime-detection;

-(c) common investigative techniques in relation to the detection of serious forms of organised crime.

-3. A European law or framework law [Regulation or Directive] of the Council may establish measures concerning operational cooperation between the authorities referred to in this Article.
+- 1. The Union shall establish police cooperation involving all the Member States' competent authorities, including police, customs and other specialised law enforcement services in relation to the prevention, detection and investigation of criminal offences. - 2.
+For the purposes of paragraph 1, the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, may establish measures concerning: - (a) the collection, storage, processing, analysis and exchange of relevant information; - (b) support for the training of staff, and cooperation on the exchange of staff, on equipment and on research into crime-detection; - (c) common investigative techniques in relation to the detection of serious forms of organised crime. - 3.
+The Council, acting in accordance with a special legislative procedure, may establish measures concerning operational cooperation between the authorities referred to in this Article.
 The Council shall act unanimously after consulting the European Parliament.

-In case of absence of unanimity in the Council, a group of at least one third of the Member States may request that the draft [regulation/measures] be referred to the European Council.
+In case of absence of unanimity in the Council, a group of at least one third of the Member States may request that the draft measures be referred to the European Council.
 In that case, the procedure in the Council shall be suspended.
 After discussion, and in case of a consensus, the European Council shall, within four months of this suspension, refer the draft back to the Council for adoption.

-Within the same timeframe, in case of disagreement, and if at least one third of the Member States wish to establish enhanced cooperation on the basis of the draft [regulation/measures] concerned, they shall notify the European Parliament, the Council and the Commission accordingly.
-In such a case, the authorisation to proceed with enhanced cooperation referred to in [Articles I-44(2)] and [III-419(1)] shall be deemed to be granted and the provisions on enhanced cooperation shall apply."
+Within the same timeframe, in case of disagreement, and if at least one third of the Member States wish to establish enhanced cooperation on the basis of the draft measures concerned, they shall notify the European Parliament, the Council and the Commission accordingly.
+In such a case, the authorisation to proceed with enhanced cooperation referred to in [Articles I-44(2)] and [III-419(1)] shall be deemed to be granted and the provisions on enhanced cooperation shall apply.

-The specific procedure provided in the second and third subparagraphs shall not apply to acts which constitute a development of the Schengen acquis.]
+The specific procedure provided in the second and third subparagraphs shall not apply to acts which constitute a development of the Schengen acquis.